The Society is proud of its publishing; all of our volumes have been commissioned or updated and printed over the last few years.

 Lyminge a history series

-We have avoided the timeline style of history and in its place selected themes where possible in an attempt to relate the past to present.
+We have avoided the timeline style of history and in its place we publish on themes, sometimes devoting a whole volume to a subject, and sometimes providing an eclectic mix of subjects, always seeking where possible to relate the past to present.

-For a full list of the contents of each volume click here.
+For a full list of volumes click here.
+Click each item for a chapter synopsis.

 The contributors are drawn from local residents, enthusiastic amateur and professional historians.